FreeCAD/FreeCAD-documentation/wiki/Source_code_management.md

 # Source code management
 ## Introduction

-The main source code management tool for the FreeCAD project is [Git](http://en.wikipedia.org/wiki/Git_%28software%29), which can be easily installed in most operating systems from a package manager or directly from [Git\'s website](https://git-scm.com/).
-You are advised to become familiar with Git before working with the FreeCAD source code directly.
-Visit the [Git documentation](https://git-scm.com/doc) page for the reference manual, as well as the [Pro Git book](https://git-scm.com/book/en/v2) to learn to use the system in a general way.
-The present document focuses on the use of Git for FreeCAD development.
-Compiling FreeCAD is described in [Compiling](Compiling.md).
+The main source code management tool for the FreeCAD project is _.

 While Git is primarily a terminal application, there are many graphical clients for it which facilitate working with branches, applying patches, and submitting pull requests to a master branch.
-Examples include [gitk](https://git-scm.com/docs/gitk) (the first graphical interface developed), [gitg](https://wiki.gnome.org/Apps/Gitg/) (Gnome), [qgit](https://github.com/tibirna/qgit) (Qt), [tig](https://jonas.github.io/tig/) (Ncurses), [git-cola](http://github.com/git-cola/git-cola), and [GitKraken](https://www.gitkraken.com/) (proprietary).
-Please see [Developing FreeCAD with GitKraken](Developing_FreeCAD_with_GitKraken.md) for a cursory introduction to this tool.
+Examples include _ for a cursory introduction to this tool.

 Note: if any of this is starting to make you dizzy, there is a very good non-technical series on how to use git and Github called \'[Git and Github for Poets](https://youtu.be/BCQHnlnPusY)\'